alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 ## Choosing the colours

 I wanted to choose colours that looked *similar* to the tint colour of the book cover, but not exactly the same.
-The "shelves" made of monochrome black rectangles above don't look much like shelves, because you can't see the different between individual "books".
+The "shelves" made of monochrome black rectangles above don't look much like shelves, because you can't see the difference between individual "books".

-What I wanted to do was take the tint colour, and create lighter/darker shades of it.
+What I wanted to do was take the tint colour, and create lighter and darker shades.
 That's tricky if you're using the [RGB colour model][rgb], but much easier if you use [HSL (hue, saturation, lightness)][hsl].
 If we fix the hue and saturation but vary the lightness, we get different shades.